-We set individual targets for children with specific learning needs including the most able; these form the basis of Provision maps and are reviewed by the SENCO.
+We set individual targets for children with specific learning needs; these form the basis of Provision maps and are reviewed by the SENCO.
+Quality adaptive teaching ensures the specific needs of all children, including the most able, are identified and met.